TLNarayanaRao/IntegrationTool/docs/SAP_INTEGRATION.md

 MINA uses the licensed SAP Java Connector (JCo) supplied by the customer.
 The connector is not redistributed with Studio.
-This implementation interoperates with SAP ECC through public RFC/JCo contracts; it is not SAP or TIBCO software and does not include either vendor's proprietary implementation.
+This implementation interoperates with SAP ECC through public RFC/JCo contracts.
+MINA is an independent product and does not include third-party proprietary connector implementations.

 MINA itself is **not SAP-certified** merely because it uses JCo.
 SAP permits JCo to connect external applications to SAP in both directions, but